I tried out OpenRouter's MCP Server

 openrouter https://mcp.openrouter.ai... all ✓ enabled

-Registered with ✓ enabled.
+It registered with ✓ enabled.
 This means Hermes Agent sessions can now call tools like mcp_openrouter_credits-get and mcp_openrouter_chat-send.
-Not having to worry about the OAuth 7-day expiry and being able to use it from news cron jobs or delegation paths is a significant advantage.
-(Though there are security concerns to consider as well...)
+Being able to use it from news cron jobs and delegation paths without worrying about the OAuth 7-day expiry is a major advantage.
+(Though it does come with security considerations...)

-Let me summarize NVIDIA LLM Router v3, CCR (Claude Code Router), and OpenRouter Auto + MCP side by side.
+Let me organize NVIDIA LLM Router v3, CCR (Claude Code Router), and OpenRouter Auto + MCP side by side.

 In a simple structural diagram, this can be read as a two-layer structure: a production routing layer and a development-time assistant layer.